-Thanks to the support of our visitors we’re looking after the special historic collection at Ickworth for ever, for every one, and later this year, that will mean the start of work to make some repairs to Ickworth’s roofs and ensure it is fit for the future.
+Thanks to the support of our visitors we’re looking after the special historic collection at Ickworth forever, for every one, and we are making repairs to Ickworth’s roofs to ensure it is fit for the future.

-We will be fixing leaks, adding lightning protection and re-tiling the roof of the Rotunda.
-The conservation works will start in November 2018 and last until the summer of 2020.
-It is going to be the biggest conservation works that Ickworth has ever seen, not least because it will also see the movement of 2,500 items from storage whilst the work is happening.
+We are mending leaks, adding lightning protection and re-tiling the roof of the Rotunda.
+It is going to be the biggest conservation works that Ickworth has ever seen, not least because it has seen the movement of 2,500 items from storage whilst the work is happening.

 As we’ll be working on the roof and stepping in to keep stored parts of the collection safe during the work, we’re calling the project Ickworth Uncovered and we’re planning some exciting ways to help our visitors discover more about what we’re doing and why we’re doing it.